Back to BlogGuide

 What Is WebP Format & How to Convert Images to WebP for Free (No Quality Loss)

-What WebP actually is (no marketing fluff)
+What WebP actually is no marketing fluff

-Why it took forever to become normal
+Why it took so long to become normal

-Short version: Safari ignored it until 2020.
+Safari ignored it until 2020.
 For ten years you had to do the annoying <picture> fallback dance or risk broken images on iPhones.

-Real size differences I actually measured
+Real size differences I've actually measured

 • Photos → 25–40% smaller than JPEG